Black-chinned hummingbird

-The black-chinned hummingbird (Archilochus alexandri) is a hummingbird occupying a broad range of habitats.
-Its summer range is in the western United States and southwestern Canada.
+The black-chinned hummingbird (Archilochus alexandri) is a hummingbird occupying a broad range of habitats from deserts to mountain forests and urban areas in the western United States, southern British Columbia, and Mexico.
 It is migratory, wintering as far south as Mexico.
-In sunlight, the iridescent purple gorget of the males is noticeable.
+In sunlight, an iridescent purple gorget forming a ring below the black chin feathers is a male characteristic.
+When in flight and hovering, its wings make a low-pitched humming sound.

 Taxonomy

 The hybrid between the black-chinned hummingbird and Anna's hummingbird is called "Trochilus" violajugulum.
 The black-chinned hummingbird is also known to hybridize with Anna's, Lucifer, broad-tailed, and Costa's hummingbirds.